Rita La Roy: Film career

 In 1929, she made her film debut in The Delightful Rogue, starring opposite matinee idol Rod La Rocque.

 Over the next several years, working as part of the RKO Radio Pictures stable, she appeared in both starring and supporting roles.
 While her final significant role was in the 1940 comedy-mystery Hold That Woman!, she had several small roles during the 1940s, including in such films as Sergeant York and You're My Everything.

 Post-film life

 After retiring from film, for the most part, in the early 1940s, she ran the Rita La Roy Modeling School and Agency.
 She later wrote and produced her own shows for the local television station in Los Angeles, KTLA.
 For one of those programs she won an Emmy in 1948.
 She died of pneumonia in Chula Vista, California in 1993, aged 91.

+Personal life

+La Roy married agent Ben Hershfield on September 27, 1931.
+They separated in September 1933, and he sued for divorce in October 1933.
+In 1942 La Roy married horse trainer A. G. Foley.